Scientific Name

 Common Houseleeks will spread by underground roots.
 Each plant multiplies by at least 4 in a growing season by producing tiny offset plantlets all around the perimeter of the "hen."
 These are the "chicks."
 The chicks can be snapped off and replanted elsewhere at any time.

 Once established, maintenance of Common Houseleeks is minimal.
-You will need to remove the old hens after they flower and divide chicks as needed.
+You must remove the old hens after they flower and divide chicks as needed.
 Except in extremely hot, dry situations, you will not even need to give them supplemental water.

 Learn more at How to Grow and Care for Sempervivum.